BITSS-OPA/opa-deworming/code/06_npv_deltaearnings.md

 The earnings gains in panel A and the internal rates of return in panel B are caculated using the `multiroot` function which solves for $n$ roots of $n$ (nonlinear) equations.
 An input to this function `start` is a scalar containing an initial guess for the unknown value.

 The values in panel A are robust to all `start` values trued thus far (between 0 and 4).
-The values in panel B are robust to `start` values between 0 and .5; with a `start` value of .6, the internal rates of return for the tax NPV become hugely negative, and for a `start` value of .8 the internal rates of return for the social NPV also become hugely negative. **NOTE** update this.
+The values in panel B are robust to `start` values between 0 and .5; with a `start` value of .6, the internal rates of return for the tax NPV become UNSTABLE , and for a `start` value of .8 the internal rates of return for the social NPV also become hugely negative. **NOTE** update this.